 3 Layout Widgets

-Tables can be used to change the layout of the form.
+Tables can be used to change the layout of the page.
 They contain a number of rows and columns and the intersection of the two is called a cell.
 Each cell can contain widgets.
 Cells can be merged horizontally and vertically before they are filled to allow for asymmetric layouts.
 Tables can be used both inside and outside data view or templategrid widgets.

 For more information, see Table (Document Template).